0V/simple-raytracer/README.md

 # simple-raytracer

-Learning Ray Tracing in One Weekend by Peter Shirley
+Learning ray Tracing in One Weekend by Peter Shirley